Part 30: When Norma Was Nineteen

 Here is the original page:

 I read this page over and over when I first came across it, thinking back to our talks about movies when I was a kid.
 Dad always said Marilyn Monroe was a serious artist, and many times he noted what a shame it was that so many in the public only saw her as a sex symbol.
+He seemed downright defensive about her legacy.
 He wanted me to know she was smart and dedicated to the craft of acting, and had sought out the best acting teachers.
 Dad spoke of Laurence Olivier's distain for her during the movie they made together, and he said it was because Olivier wanted his then wife, Vivian Leigh, cast in her role.
+They resented Marilyn, according to my father.

 Since I'm back to work, I'll be posting bits and pieces I've come across that don't seem to fit anywhere else.

 Whenever I feel a little guilty about posting my father's private recollections, I remember something he used to say to me.
-Since it's Father's Day, here's some of Riley's fatherly advice.
+Today is Father's Day, here's some of Riley's fatherly advice:

 He'd often say, "Listen, kid, don't do anything you wouldn't want to see printed on the front page of the newspaper."